Mar 17, 2020

 75% of people prefer to receive a text message over an email, and 98% of text messages are opened.
 Reach the donors where they already are for both updates to the status of your event(s), but also other ways they can participate and support your organization.

-Whether it’s through Facebook Live, YouTube, or Vimeo, there’s no shortage of options when it comes to live-streamed communications.
+Whether it’s through Facebook Live, YouTube, Vimeo, or our sister company under Community Brands, Churchstreaming.tv, there’s no shortage of options when it comes to live-streamed communications.
 You can leverage this option for any number of communications, including: sponsor showcasing, raffle drawings, auction item reveals, or day-to-day updates of what’s happening at your organization.
 The easiest way to facilitate the use of live streaming is to incorporate into a platform your less tech-savvy donors may use.
 Including a link in either text or email, having the stream visible on your website, or sending a link directly to your Facebook/YouTube page is a great way to ensure donors are able to access this content.

 Your campaign page is where you’re trying to drive traffic so it shouldn’t be overlooked when you’re thinking of engagement.
 If you’ve spent so much time getting them here, make sure they don’t have a reason to leave!
 Explaining how the auction will work, including how to bid videos, or other key communication pieces are great to include here.
 As well, this is a great place to generate interest in future initiatives your organization has planned.